Tkproo/Tic-Tac-Toe/README.md

 " Tic-Tac-Toe "

-This is a simple command-line implementation of the classic game Tic Tac Toe written in C#.
+This is a classic game Tic Tac Toe written in C#.
 It allows two players to take turns entering their moves on a 3x3 game board until one player wins or the game ends in a draw.

 Features
 Player vs Player: Two human players can play against each other.